 Clonal evolution analysis to identify recurrent mechanisms of treatment resistance and identify novel therapeutic targets

-- Predict clinical trajectories from cancer patients by developing methods to i) reconstruct and model the clonal evolution, ii) analyze clonal dynamics and interplay with tumor microenvironment.
-We are part of DANSTEM, with the overarching goal to study mechanisms of cancer stem cells.
+- Predict clinical trajectories from cancer patients by developing methods to i) reconstruct and model the clonal evolution, ii) analyze clonal dynamics and interplay with tumor microenvironment, with the overarching goal to study mechanisms of cancer stem cells.

 How complex structural variants emerge and affect the 3D chromatin architecture in cancer